 We shall call $t_c(\nu)$ the critical line of the Boltzmann Ising-triangulation.
 It separates the inadmissible region $t>t_c(\nu)$, where the probabilistic model is not well-defined, from the subcritical region $t<t_c(\nu)$, where the probability for a Boltzmann Ising-triangulation to have size $n$ decays exponentially with $n$.
 (Here the size of an Ising-triangulation is defined as its number of internal faces.)
 It has also been shown in \cite{BBM11} that the function $t_c(\nu)$ is analytic everywhere on $(1,\infty)$ except at $\nu_c=1+2\sqrt 7$.
-This further divides the critical line into three phases: the high temperatures $1<\nu<\nu_c$, the critical temperature $\nu=\nu_c$, and the low temperatures $\nu>\nu_c$.
+This further divides the critical line into three phases: the high temperature phase $1<\nu<\nu_c$, the critical temperature $\nu=\nu_c$, and the low temperature phase $\nu>\nu_c$ (Figure~\ref{fig:tc_nu_plot}).

 In our previous paper \cite{CT20}, we studied the model at the critical point $(\nu,t)=(\nu_c,t_c(\nu_c))$.
-Results in \cite{CT20} include an explicit parametrization of $Z(u,v;t_c(\nu_c),\nu_c)$, the asymptotics of $z_{p,q}(t_c(\nu_c),\nu_c)$ when $q\to \infty$ and then $p\to \infty$, the scaling limit of the main interface length and the local limit of the whole triangulation under that asymptotics.
+Results in \cite{CT20} include an explicit parametrization of $Z(u,v,t_c(\nu_c),\nu_c)$, the asymptotics of $z_{p,q}(t_c(\nu_c),\nu_c)$ when $q\to \infty$ and then $p\to \infty$, a scaling limit result closely related to the main interface length, and the local limit of the whole triangulation in that asymptotic regime.
 In this paper, we will extend this study to the critical line $t=t_c(\nu)$ in order to shed more light on the nature of the phase transition at $\nu=\nu_c$.
 For this reason we will write throughout this paper

-In \cite{CT20}, we have characterized $Z(u,v;t,\nu)$ as the solution of a functional equation, and solved it in the case of $(\nu,t)=(\nu_c,t_c(\nu))$.
+In \cite{CT20}, we have characterized $Z(u,v,t,\nu)$ as the solution of a functional equation, and solved it in the case of $(\nu,t)=(\nu_c,t_c(\nu))$.
 In this paper we solve the equation for general $(\nu,t)$ and give the solution in terms of a multivariate \RP:

-\begin{theorem}[\RRP\ of $Z(u,v;t,\nu)$] For $\nu>1$, $Z(u,v;t,\nu)$ satisfies the parametric equation
+\begin{theorem}[\RRP\ of $Z(u,v,t,\nu)$] For $\nu>1$, $Z(u,v,t,\nu)$ satisfies the parametric equation

 where $\hat T$, $\hat U$ and $\hat Z$ are rational functions whose explicit expressions are given in Lemma~\ref{lem:RP Z0} and in \cite{CAS2}. \end{theorem}